dyninst/examples/unstrip/README.md

+# unstrip

-This directory contains unstrip, a library fingerprinting tool built with parseAPI and symtabAPI.
+## A library fingerprinting tool

 The tool identifies library wrapper functions in an input binary and outputs a new binary with meaningful names assigned to these functions.

-The provided Makefile can be used to build unstrip.
-The DYNINST_ROOT environment variable should be set to the directory where Dyninst was built/installed.
-This directory should include an include directory with the Dyninst header files and a lib directory with the library files.

 To see usage information, run unstrip without an arguments.